 Most Canadians do not comply with the recommendation to consume between five and ten servings of fruits and vegetables daily.
-Across the country, women generally consume more fruits and vegetables than men.
-But more than two-thirds of Canadian men, and 57% of Canadian women do not meet the recommended requirement.
+Across the country, females generally consume more fruits and vegetables than do males.
+But more than two-thirds of Canadian males, and 57% of Canadian females do not meet the recommended requirement.

 Atlantic Canadians eat less fruits and vegetables than other Canadians, with fewer than one-third eating enough fruits and vegetables for good health.
-Nearly three-quarters of Atlantic region men eat insufficient fruits and vegetables for good health.
-Prince Edward Islanders eat somewhat more fruits and vegetables than other Atlantic Canadians, and Newfoundlanders eat the least, but all four Atlantic provinces rank below the national average for adequate fruit and vegetable consumption (Figure 65).
+Nearly three-quarters of Atlantic region males eat insufficient fruits and vegetables for good health.
+Prince Edward Islanders eat somewhat more fruits and vegetables than other Atlantic Canadians, and Newfoundlanders eat the least, but all four Atlantic Provinces rank below the national average for adequate fruit and vegetable consumption (Figure 65).